tock/tock/doc/reference/trd-hil-design.md

 Rule 9: Avoid Blocking APIs
 ===============================

 The Tock kernel is non-blocking: I/O operations are split-phase and have a completion callback.
 If an operation blocks, it blocks the entire system.

 There are cases when operations are synchronous *sometimes*.
 The random number generator in Rule 1 is an example.
 If random bits are cached, then a call to request random bits can somtimes retun those bits synchronously.
 If the random number generator needs to engage the underlying AES engine, then the random bits have to be asyncronous.
 As Rule 1 goes into, even operations that *could* be synchronous should have a callback that executes asynchronously.

 Having a conditional synchronous operation and an asynchronous backup is a poor solution.
 While it might seem to make the synchronous cases simpler, a caller still needs to handle the asynchronous ones.
-The code ends up being more complex and larger/longer, as it is now conditional: a caller has to handle both cases.
+The code ends up being more complex and larger/longer, as it is now
+conditional: a caller has to handle both cases.

 The more attractive case is when a particular implementation of a HIL seems like it can always be synchronous, therefore its HIL is synchronous.
 For example, writes to flash are typically asynchronous: the chip issues an interrupt onces the bits are written.
 However, if the flash chip being written is the same as the one code is fetched from, then the chip may block reads while the write completes.
 From the perspective of the caller, writing to flash is blocking, as the core stops fetching instructions.
 A synchronous flash HIL allows implementations to be simpler, straight-line code.

 Capsules implemented on a synchronous HIL only work for implementations with synchronous behavior.
 Such a HIL limits reuse.
 For example, a storage system built on top of this synchronous API can only work on the same flash bank instructions are stored on: otherwise, the operations will be split-phase.

 There are use cases when splitting HILs in this way is worth it.
 For example, straightline code can often be shorter and simpler than event-drive systems.
 By providing a synchronous API for the subset of devices that can support it, one can reduce code size and produce more light-weight implementations.
 For this reason, the rule is to *avoid* blocking APIs, not to never implement them.
 They can and should at times exist, but their uses cases should be narrow and constrained as they are fundamentally not as reusable.

 Author Address
 =================================
 ```
+Philip Levis
+414 Gates Hall
+Stanford University
+Stanford, CA 94305

-email - Philip Levis <pal@cs.stanford.edu>
+email: Philip Levis <pal@cs.stanford.edu>
+phone: +1 650 725 9046

 ```